 Connect to DB2

-- The type of DBMS to which you are connecting
+- The type of database management system to which you are connecting

 If you are connecting to a DB2 instance on a Linux, UNIX, or Windows machine, specify DB2.
 If you are connecting to a DB2 instance on an IBM z operating system, specify DB2 z/OS.